huggingface/hub-docs/datasetcard.md

 - {field_name_3}: {field_type_3}  # Example for speech datasets: I agree to not attempt to determine the identity of speakers in this dataset: checkbox
 extra_gated_prompt: {extra_gated_prompt}  # Example for speech datasets: By clicking on “Access repository” below, you also agree to not attempt to determine the identity of speakers in the dataset.

 # Optional.
-Add this if you want to encode a train and evaluation info in a structured way for AutoTrain
+Add this if you want to encode a train and evaluation info in a structured way for AutoTrain or Evaluation on the Hub
 train-eval-index:
   - config: {config_name}           # The dataset config name to use.
 Example for datasets without configs: default.
 Example for glue: sst2
     task: {task_name}               # The task category name (same as task_category).
 Example: question-answering